QuantLet/XFG3/XFGexp_rtn_SRM_2d/README.md

 Datafile : None

-Example : Description: The values of the expected returns and the SRM with power utility of the optimal portfolios with dierent holding weights c1 of the 1st underlying asset under an EGARCH(1,1) model, where the number of assets is 2 and T = 250.
+Example : 'The values of the expected returns and the SRM with power utility of the optimal portfolios with different holding weights c1 of the 1st underlying asset under an EGARCH(1,1) model, where the number of assets is 2 and T = 250.'
 ```

 ![Picture1](fig3a.png)